Niu Sengru: During Emperor Muzong's reign

 Emperor Muzong agreed with Niu and accepted his suggestion.
 Emperor Muzong thereafter greatly respected Niu.
 Meanwhile, in 823, the former chancellor and major general Han Hong died, shortly after Han Hong's son Han Gongwu (韓公武) had died.
 Han Hong had served as the military governor of Xuanwu Circuit (宣武, headquartered in modern Kaifeng, Henan) for a long time and amassed great wealth.
 After Han Hong had offered to stay at the capital Chang'an in 819, he, at Han Gongwu's suggestion, offered many bribes to other officials in Chang'an such that his deeds at Xuanwu would not be further looked into.
 After both Han Hong and Han Gongwu died, there was a dispute involving the property that Han Hong left his young grandson Han Shaozong (韓紹宗).
 Emperor Muzong, pitying Han Shaozong's situation, ordered that Han Hong's property registries be given to the emperor personally for him to review.
-While Emperor Muzong was reviewing Han Hong's records, he discovered the bribes that Han Hong had been giving other official, and he reached an entry indicating that a bribe had been offered to Niu but Niu rejected it.
+While Emperor Muzong was reviewing Han Hong's records, he discovered the bribes that Han Hong had been giving other officials, and he reached an entry indicating that a bribe had been offered to Niu but Niu rejected it.
 Emperor Muzong was very pleased and showed the entry to his attendants, stating, "I did not make a mistake judging him."
 He therefore made Niu Zhongshu Shilang (中書侍郎), the deputy head of the legislative bureau of government (中書省, Zhongshu Sheng), and chancellor de facto with the title Tong Zhongshu Menxia Pingzhangshi (同中書門下平章事).
 At that time, both Niu and Li Jifu's son Li Deyu were considered serious candidates for chancellorship, but while Niu was indeed made chancellor, Li Deyu was made the governor of Zhexi Circuit (浙西, headquartered in modern Zhenjiang, Jiangsu) and stuck there for eight years without movement.
 Li Deyu therefore came to believe that the chancellor Li Fengji had endorsed Niu and squeezed him out of the picture.
 The rivalry between Niu and Li Deyu, already precipitated by Li Jifu's earlier taking offense at Niu's examination answers, therefore grew more bitter.